-A well built Mutual Fund Portfolio will give you the peace of mind even during the uncertain times.
+A well built Mutual Fund Portfolio will give you peace of mind even during uncertain times.
 And making a good, resilient Mutual Fund Portfolio is no rocket science.
-So in this article, we discuss how you can make a Mutual Fund Portfolio which will be resilient during the down cycles of the market and will also allow you to participate and take advantage of a Growing Economy.
+So in this article, we discuss how you can make a Mutual Fund Portfolio that will be resilient during the down cycles of the market and will also allow you to participate and take advantage of a growing economy.

 Few things you need to remember before you start making a Mutual Fund Portfolio.

 Things to Remember Before Making a Mutual Fund Portfolio

 - Always associate a Goal with your Investment.

 Goal-Oriented Investment helps you keep track of your investment, and it will also motivate you to rethink your decisions when your investment is getting off track.

 If an Investment Instrument was made for long term wealth creation, never use that instrument for your short term goals and vice versa.
 It ‘might’ or ‘will’ cause severe, irrecoverable capital erosion.

 Just like a healthy human body needs a balanced diet to function properly.
 A well balanced and proper Asset Allocation is also necessary for your investment to lead a healthy financial life.